campoy/go-web-workshop/section03/README.md

 Note that even though the type of `Body` in `http.Request` is `io.ReadCloser` the body will be automatically closed at the end of the execution of the http handler, so don't worry about it.

-There's many ways we can read from an `io.Reader`, but for now you can use `io.ReadAll`, which returns a `[]byte` and an `error` if something goes wrong.
+There's many ways we can read from an `io.Reader`, but for now you can use `ioutil.ReadAll`, which returns a `[]byte` and an `error` if something goes wrong.

 [embedmd]:# (examples/handlers/main.go /func bodyHandler/ /^}/)